HOW MUCH IS YOUR WORKERS’ COMPENSATION WORTH?

 According to the Bureau of Labor Statistics, the most common causes of workplace injuries are:

-- Transportation incidents.
 Responsible for 2,054 out of 4,836 total workplace deaths in 2015 (26%).
 Almost half of these deaths involved a large truck.
 The most frequent vehicle involved in non-roadway deaths was a farm tractor (73 deaths).

-- Falls, slips, and trips.
 There were 800 deaths related to this cause in 2015.
 Slips and falls can occur due to wet or greasy floors, uncovered holes in the floor, faulty staircases, and lack of personal fall protection when working from heights.

-- Contact with objects and equipment.
 It accounts for 722 deaths in 2015.
 The Occupational Health and Safety Administration (OSHA) reported “struck by object” as the second most-common cause of death in the construction industry, accounting for 9.6% of all construction deaths one year.

-- Violence by people or animals.
 There were 703 violence-related occupational deaths in 2015.
 These incidents include attacks with or without weapons while performing work-related duties.
 Violence-related incidents often involve coworkers.
 Animal attacks can occur while employees work on an outdoor job site.

-- Exposure to harmful substances.
 Employee exposure to chemicals and other dangerous substances led to 424 worker deaths in 2015.
 Exposure to chemicals can lead to immediate injuries and death, but it can also cause death over years of exposure.
 In California, you have two years from the date of discovery of injury to file a claim.

-- Fires and explosions.
 These cases resulted in 121 fatal work injuries in 2015.
 The gas and oil industry puts workers at most risk of fires and explosions.
 Flammable vapors and gases from wells, trucks, and equipment can catch fire and seriously injure, disfigure, or kill workers.

 Note that these statistics only account for worker deaths, not serious illnesses or injuries.
 Hundreds of more workers in America sustain minor to major injuries while performing workplace tasks.
 After any type of accident, request counsel from a personal injury attorney.
 There may be an employer, coworker, product manufacturer, driver, or another party to blame for your injuries or a loved one’s death.
 If this is the case, a civil lawsuit can result in the compensation you deserve.
-Talk to our award-winning workers’ compensation attorneys at (888) 488-1391.
+Talk to our record-setting workers’ compensation attorneys in California at (888) 488-1391.

 Workers’ Comp Related Construction Accidents in California